8.2

 8.8

-The Nike Free RN 5.0 (especially the popular 2018 Flyknit version) is a minimalist traveler's dream come true, offering unparalleled packability – it genuinely squashes almost completely flat – and an incredibly lightweight design.
-During my Lisbon city test, its flexible knit upper and deeply grooved sole provided a liberating "barefoot-like" experience, promoting natural foot movement, and it performed well in the 75°F spring weather for shorter walks and light jogs.
+The Nike Free RN 5.0 is a minimalist traveler's dream come true, offering unparalleled packability—it genuinely squashes almost completely flat—and an incredibly lightweight design.
+Its flexible knit upper and grooved sole provide a liberating "_barefoot-like_" experience that's great for promoting natural foot movement.

-While its minimal cushioning means it isn't suited for all-day, high-impact walking on hard surfaces for most people, it excels as an ultra-packable option for light exercise, as a comfortable travel day companion (especially for flights), or as a secondary pair that adds almost no weight or bulk to your bag.
-For those who prioritize space-saving design and a natural underfoot feel above all else, the Nike Free RN 5.0 remains a proven and highly-regarded travel shoe.
+While its minimal cushioning means it isn't suited for all-day, high-impact walking on hard surfaces for most people, it excels as an ultra-packable option for light exercise, as a comfortable travel day companion, or as a secondary pair that adds almost no weight or bulk to your bag.
+For those who prioritize space-saving design and a natural underfoot feel, the Nike Free RN 5.0 remains a proven and highly-regarded travel shoe.

 SHOP NOW